 Where the point of supply cannot be located in close proximity to the physical transfer point, evidence should be provided that there is no significant deterioration of water quality between the two points.
 If there is any deviation from the required water quality these must be clearly explained in your application.

-Our preference is for analysis of all recycled water samples (irrespective of whether the samples are collected for validation or verification purposes) to be undertaken at a laboratory that is accredited by the National Association of Testing Authorities (NATA) for the relevant analysis methods.
+Analysis of all recycled water samples (irrespective of whether the samples are collected for validation or verification purposes) should be undertaken at a laboratory that is accredited by the National Association of Testing Authorities (NATA) for the relevant analysis methods.

 However, we have recognised the logistical and financial difficulties this may present.
 If a recycled water provider chooses not to use a NATA accredited laboratory, or conducts 'in house' testing, the recycled water provider should supply documentation of the methodology for the analysis — including the quality assurance (QA) and quality control (QC) procedures used to perform this analysis.

-The water quality standards in the Public Health Regulation for recycled water are quantitative.
-Therefore commercial testing kits for detection of E.coli by presence or absence are not suitable for recycled water monitoring.
-Furthermore, please be aware that there are limitations on the suitability of commercial testing kits for detection of E.coli in effluent/wastewater.
+Commercial testing kits for detection of E.coli by presence or absence only are not suitable for recycled water monitoring as the majority of water quality standards are quantitative.
+However, you may choose to use them as part of your operational monitoring regime.
+However, please be aware that there are limitations on the suitability of commercial testing kits for detection of E.coli in effluent/wastewater.

 The quality of recycled water produced by your scheme will determine if you can undertake 'in house' testing using commercial E.coli testing kits for the purpose of final water quality monitoring.
-If you wish to use commercial E.coli testing kits for validation monitoring please contact us on 07 3247 0355 to discuss.
+If you wish to use commercial E.coli testing kits for validation monitoring please contact us on 07 3199 4856 to discuss, noting the following: